a-n-rose/a-n-rose.github.io/_posts/2018-11-05-personal-vocab-app.md

 Enter 1, 2, 3 (or exit):
 ```

-This time I'll show you some review functionality:
+This time I'll show you some 'review' or quizzing functionality by entering:

+2

 ```
 Review: